USEPA/EPA_ALPHA_Model/ALPHA_Documentation/overview.rst

 Keys from the output file can be used directly in new config sets by cutting and pasting them into user batch file config sets.
 In this way, an end-user of the simulation results can select runs to examine further or may even create new config strings to be run.
 Because the output summary file is a .csv file, commas in the Key column are replaced with # symbols to prevent incorrect column breaks.
 Even though the # symbol is not a valid Matlab operator, these strings can still be used directly in new config sets.
 The batch process converts #'s to commas before parsing the strings.

+.. _controlling_datalogging_and_auditing:

 Controlling Datalogging and Auditing
 ------------------------------------

+This section describes how to control the datalogging and auditing features of ALPHA.

 Controlling Datalogging
 +++++++++++++++++++++++